I started cannabis on my own, after my doctor would not prescribe it to me. I’m not using pharma for MS again.

 I usually pick a high THC sativa because I can feel the rush of relief to my calf muscles.
 I prefer Teslin, high CBD for just before bed because it helps me sleep.

-From RxLeaf: Cannabis For MS Symptoms
+From RxLeaf: Cannabis For Multiple Sclerosis

 Did you know that cannabis is already an approved prescription in Canada and across Europe for the treatment of Multiple Sclerosis (MS)?
 It’s approved under the trade name Sativex.
 Sativex is a pharmaceutical preparation of cannabis sativa.